Summer Camp Program 2020 Wait List Registration – Now Open for All Families

 Our program will be kept simple (with our usual high educational value, child development goals, physically active, fun activities and games ) to avoid needing to make last minute changes.
 We’ll be concentrating on giving the best quality program with minimal outside guests, some video conferenced resources, local activities (where safe and advisable), and enhanced health policies and sanitization.
-We will not be offering Bus Trips to Public Venues this year.

 - Rates & Hours